gideon-monterosa/cloud/plattform-4-storage/own_report.md

 - Configuring block storage: Setting up block storage (RBD) by initializing RBD pools, managing the Ceph authentication and then generationg RBD images.

+### Shane

+- I learned how to set up a Ceph cluster with one monitor node and three OSD nodes, ensuring proper configuration to achieve a HEALTH_OK status.
+I did this using cephadm for deployment and ceph orch to verify node connections and device states.
+- I created storage pools for RBD (block storage) and CephFS (file storage), ensuring placement groups were distributed across OSDs.
+Setting up clients with specific access rights required precision. i Was able to check my work with "ceph auth get client.01-cloudfhnw-rbd" which helped me in confirming that it worked.